Audrey Hunt, author of "Anyone Can Sing," teaches us how to choose the right song for our voices.

 Six Important Tips for Selecting Your Song

-You must be wondering right about now just what is involved in choosing the right material for your particular voice.
-I'm going to share with you some excellent, but easy, tips for how to go about this:
+You must be wondering right about now just what is involved in choosing suitable material for your particular voice.
+I'm going to share with you excellent but easy tips for how to go about this:

-Easy Does It.
-Make sure your song is simple to sing in every way.
+- Easy does it: Make sure your song is simple to sing in every way.
 The easier the song, the better you will sound.
 Always avoid forcing your tone to avoid damaging the vocal cords.
-Also, the more uncomplicated the song, the more freedom the singer has to style the song, putting his own spin on it.
+Also, the more uncomplicated the song, the more freedom the singer has for styling and putting his own spin on it.
 There are some fantastic simple-to-sing songs available out there.
 I've listed a few below for you.

-The right key.
-If the song you choose is too high or too low and you end up straining your voice to reach the notes - your material is in the wrong key.
-It's not for you my friend.
+- The right key: If the song you choose is too high or too low and you end up straining your voice to reach the notes - your material is in the wrong key.
+It's not for you, my friend.
 Be aware that you can damage your singing voice this way.
-Think of a size 12 person trying to squeeze into a size 8 dress or pair of jeans.
+Think of a size 12 person trying to squeeze into a size eight dress or pair of jeans.
 Seams may rip, muffin tops appear, buttons pop all because the apparel doesn't fit.
-So it is with singing in the wrong key.
+So, it is with singing in the wrong key.

-Like the song you choose.
-You'll sing better and sound better if you really like the song in the first place.
+- Like the song you choose: You'll sing better and sound better if you like the music in the first place.
 Just make sure to keep it simple and in your range.
-Believe the lyrics you sing spreading just enough emotion to engage the audience.
+Believe the lyrics you sing, spreading just enough emotion to engage the audience.

-High-lite your strengths.
-Look for pieces that will bring attention to your singing strengths.
-If you pride yourself on good breath control and you can hold a note for a long time then find a song that will allow you to "show off" during your performance.
-Perhaps you have an impressive range.
-This is a strength to be used to decorate a note or two.
+- Highlight your strengths: Look for pieces that will bring attention to your singing strengths.
+If you pride yourself on good breath control and you can hold a note for a long time, then find a song that will allow you to "show off" during your performance.
+Perhaps you have an impressive range which can be a strength to be used to decorate a note or two.

-- Or perhaps you can hit a super high note.
-Use this skill and wow your audience.
+- Hit a super high note: If you have this skill, then by all means, use it and wow your audience.
 Just don't overdo it.

-- Make the song yours.
-The easier the song is to sing, the more liberty you can take with styling.
+- Make the song yours: The easier the song is to sing, the more liberty you can take with styling.
 You can make the song yours.
-The last thing you want to do is to be an exact copy of the recording artist who made the song popular.
+The last thing you want to do is to be an exact copy of the recording artist who made the song famous.
 Make it your own!
 Dare to be different and sing with a unique style.
-Try changing the phrasing or try a modulation after the bridge which adds excitement and lifts the songs energy.
+Try changing the phrasing or a modulation after the bridge, which adds excitement and lifts the song's energy.
 Feel the passion and then feel it again.
 Live the lyrics.
-Be in the moment as you sing and you won't have time to experience fear.
+Be in the moment as you sing, and you won't have time to experience fear.

-You'll Sound Better With a Song That Suites Your Voice
+You'll Sound Better With a Song That Suits Your Voice

 You've tried everything to make your singing sound better.
-You use proper vocal technique, do daily warm-ups and practice faithfully.
-Still, most of the songs you sing just don't sound good enough.
-Your tone is fine and you sing on key.
+You use the proper vocal technique, do daily warm-ups, and practice faithfully.
+Still, most of the songs you sing don't sound good enough.
+Your tone is pleasing and you sing on key.
 So, what's going on with your voice?

 It's time to take a hard look at the songs you choose to sing.
 Just because Mariah Carey sounds awesome or Josh Groban is unbelievable when he sings doesn't mean the same song will suit you too - no matter how much you love it.

 One big mistake most singers have in common is choosing the wrong song to sing.
-Let's get one thing clear - even if you have a magnificent voice you can't sing any song you want.
-In fact, your favorite recording artist may spend months sifting through the material until he finds just the right song suitable for his voice.
+Let's get one thing clear - even if you have a magnificent voice, you can't sing any song you want.
+Your favorite recording artist may spend months sifting through the material until he finds just the right piece suitable for his voice.

 Songwriters study many factors about the professional singer and his voice when composing a song for a particular artist:

-Build the song around the singer's vocal style.
+- Build the music around the singer's vocal style.